 - Return key or Enter key (Help us to go to the next paragraph).

-- Alternate key – (alt) Used to change the function of other pressed key and the results will vary depending on the program.
+- Alternate key: (alt) Used to change the function of other pressed keys and the results will vary depending on the program.

-- Space bar - For creating a space while typing.
+- Spacebar: Used for creating a space while typing.

-- Page up - For scrolling through pages that are up the current page.
+- Page up: For scrolling through pages that are above the current page.

 Left mouse button